Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Handcrafted Place Card Holders

+Store-bought is nice, but nothing beats the charm of homemade place card holders.
+They add a personal touch that makes each guest feel special.
 You can get creative with natural items like pinecones, dried orange slices, or tiny herb bundles that double as fragrant accents.
 For a more rustic vibe, craft mini wreaths out of dried grasses.

+Or, if you’re feeling playful, let the kids join in, clothespin turkeys and paper pumpkins make for adorable DIY additions.
 The best part?
 These little creations are both functional and fun, giving your Thanksgiving table a heartfelt, homemade feel.

 Flameless Candle Tablescape

 Nothing sets the mood like candlelight, but open flames at a busy dinner can be stressful.
-Enter flameless candles — they flicker just like the real thing, creating that cozy glow without the worry.
+Enter flameless candles.
+They flicker just like the real thing, creating that cozy glow without the worry.

 Scatter pillar candles of different heights down the table, mix in tea lights, and surround them with pumpkins, foliage, or rustic lanterns for extra ambiance.
 You can even wrap them in twine or tuck them into glass holders for a layered look.